Root-n consistent semiparametric learning with high-dimensional nuisance functions under minimal sparsity: Average treatment effects: theoretical analysis

 \end{theorem} We now write

 Informally, Theorem~\ref{thm:prop} says that with sufficiently large $n$, with high probability, we can obtain by conditioning on $\{\bX, \cD_{\aux}, \cD_\tr\}$ that

 As also discussed in Theorem~\ref{thm:reg}, under some standard regularity conditions, one can expect $\bar{\sigma}_\pi$ to be $O(1)$.
 For $\sigma_\mu^2$, using the overlap condition as in Condition~\ref{cd:overlap} and recall the $\ell_\infty$ constraint~\eqref{eq:dipwinfinity}, one can expect $\sigma^2_\mu$ to be of order $O(1)$.
 This proves the $\sqrt{n}$-consistency of our estimator under a sparse PS model.
-This asymptotic distribution is similar to the one in~\citet{wang2020debiased}.
+This asymptotic distribution is similar to the one in~\citet{wang2024debiased}.

 \begin{remark} Similar to the comment in Remark \ref{rem:var reg}, one missing piece of Theorem \ref{thm:prop} is if the asymptotic linear representation can achieve the semiparametric efficiency bound (with respect to the main dataset $\cD$).
-We again conjecture that it should be the case under the additional assumption that $r^\ast$ is consistently estimable by $\tilde{r}$ when only the PS is assumed to be sparse. \end{remark}
+We again conjecture that it should be the case under the additional assumption that $r^\ast$ can be consistently estimated by $\tilde{r}$ when only the PS is assumed to be sparse. \end{remark}

 To conclude, Theorem \ref{thm:reg} and \ref{thm:prop}, taken together, address \ref{question} when $p > n$ as the sparsity constraint $s_\pi \ll \sqrt{n} / \sqrt{\log p \log p \vee n}$ reduces to $s_\pi \ll \sqrt{n} / \log p$.
 When $p \leq n$, the DCal estimator achieves $\sqrt{n}$-consistency under the \eqref{minimal sparsity} condition up to a minor $\sqrt{\log n / \log p}$ factor, which is a constant if we take $p = n^{\delta}$ for some fixed $\delta \in (0, 1)$.
 We conjecture that this extra log factor can be removed by calibrating the PS in a similar fashion to the OR calibration program \eqref{dipw_obj}, which we leave to future work.